Elevator Pitch

 PRODUCTION:

-I am passionate about this story now because we face the power of nature with only each other to rely on, as brothers and sisters.
-I am a strong collaborator, dedicated artist with over 20 years of experience, stout environmentalist, and Ohio native..
-I am eager for partnerships and to bring this film to life.
+I am passionate about this story because we face the power of nature with only each other to rely on, as brothers and sisters.
+Using the thriller framework and supernatural elements, it can reach a wide audience, impact social understanding, and deliver a beautiful and haunting experience.
+I am a strong collaborator, dedicated artist with over 20 years of experience - including original screenwriting, book adaptation, acting and nature documentary work, as well as an environmentalist and Ohio native.